Spring Sale - up to 36% OFF

 List running containers

-From the image, you can see that one container is running with a nginx:1.23.4 image.
+From the image, you can see that one container is using an nginx:1.23.4 image.
 Copy the container ID as you would need this to stop and remove the container.
-To stop and remove the container, run:
+To stop and remove the container, start by stopping the container:

 docker stop <CONTAINER ID>